Tax Partner & Tax Leader - A&E and Construction Groups

-Paul Gevertzman, CPA, J.D., is a tax partner at Anchin as well as a member of the Firm’s Architectural & Engineering Industry Group, Construction Industry Group and Food & Beverage Industry Group.
+Paul Gevertzman, CPA, J.D., is a tax partner at Anchin.
+He is the Tax Leader of the Firm’s Architecture and Engineering and Construction Industry Groups.
 His financial experience combined with his legal background allows him to bring a unique perspective to his clients.

-Paul is also Co-Practice Leader for Anchin's Tax Credits & Incentives Group, which assists companies in identifying and receiving local, state and federal tax incentives and credits.
+Paul leads Anchin's Economic Opportunity Zones Group and is also Co-Practice Leader for Anchin's Tax Credits & Incentives Group, which assists companies in identifying and receiving local, state and federal tax incentives and credits.
 Paul has extensive tax and business experience with corporations, individuals, and partnerships.
 He assists companies to maximize their economic development incentives, enabling them to receive benefits, which can reduce and often eliminate a company’s tax liability.
 Through strategic tax planning, Paul has helped clients save significant tax dollars, helping them to maximize profits and reinvest in their business.

 Paul is a member of the American Institute of Certified Public Accountants (AICPA) and the New York State Society of Certified Public Accountants (NYSSCPA), having served on its Employee Benefits Committee for ten years.
 Paul is admitted to the United States Tax Court, and is a member of the Board of Directors at Southwest Brooklyn Industrial Development Corp.